evo-mark/laravel-id-obfuscator/README.md

 | seed     | string | laravel-id-obfuscator   | A seed string for the encoder            |
 | length   | int    | 8                       | The amount of chars to pad the output to |
 | alphabet | string | [a-zA-Z0-9] (as string) | The alphabet to use when encoding IDs    |

+## Limitations

+-   Laravel ID Obfuscator can only be used on incrementing primary keys